jcwang587/jcwang587/README.md

 Visit my [personal webpage](https://jcwang.org/) for more details about my experience.

 - 🎓 I am a UMass BTP & ChemE Douglas Fellow, and a Ph.D. candidate in chemical engineering at **UMass Amherst**.
-- 💊 I was a Co-Op at **Boehringer Ingelheim**, where I worked on predicting sites of metabolism.
+- 💊 I was a Material and Analytical Sciences Co-Op at **Boehringer Ingelheim**.
 - 🥽 I am interested in 3D visualization of chemical structures.
 You can view my work on my [Sketchfab webpage](https://sketchfab.com/gur0bi).

 <div style="display: flex; align-items: center;">